Basic Plugin Generation and Publishing Process

 Add Configuration

-Create a configuration config/plugin/foo/admin/command.php
+Create configuration config/plugin/foo/admin/command.php

 <?php